 Abbott World Marathon Majors Wanda Age Group World Championships athletes share the secrets of their age-defying success

-On holding the inaugural Abbott World Marathon Majors Wanda Age Group World Championships as part of the Virgin Money London Marathon:
+On holding the inaugural Abbott World Marathon Majors Wanda Age Group World Championships as part of the TCS London Marathon:

 “I am absolutely super excited to be welcoming these championships to London.
 To see these runners and the speeds they are running at their age is quite incredible.